-Since October 2018, MSF has conducted three mortality surveys in the locations of Drodro, Nizi and Angumu.
+Since October 2018, MSF has conducted three mortality surveys in Drodro, Nizi and Angumu in Ituri.
 All showed that the mortality rates in these communities were far above emergency levels.

-“Our surveys show that people are mainly dying from preventable diseases such as malaria, measles and diarrhoea,” says Moussa.
+“Our surveys show that people are mainly dying from preventable diseases such as malaria, measles and diarrhoea.
+That is very worrying,” says Moussa.

 "Together with the ministry of health, we are looking at what innovative strategies we can implement given the circumstances, but more help is urgently needed here to prevent more deaths.”

 MSF is supporting the local ministry of health to provide medical care and respond to the most acute needs of displaced people in Drodro, Nizi and Bunia.
 Our teams are also providing clean water, distributing relief items and constructing showers and latrines.